B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 The amount of log traffic can be funneled/reduced by various means:

 * Minimize logging: Who needs debug?
 Make it easy to enable, but if no ones looking then limiting logging to warning and above reduces log chatter
-* Deduplication: Capture logs in a window only pass on changes in values.
+* Deduplication - Capture logs in a window only pass on changes in values.
-* Summarization: Collect sets of logs and perform light
+* Summarization - Collect sets of logs and perform light
-* Sampling: pass on a percentage of logs, simply dropping anything thats not passed on.
+* Sampling - pass on a percentage of logs, simply dropping anything thats not passed on.
 This is under tha assumption that the logs are not critical and can be lost without consequence.

-### Lifecycle

-All applications and resources will have a lifecycle.
-Anything you create will probably be

-#### Rate of Change

 ### Source of Truth